 Short-term Care: ER Visits

-This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to assess patient care during rehabilitation.
+This metric measures the number of emergency room visits per 1,000 days of short-term care.
+Avoiding emergency medical situations is one way to measure patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay patients that experienced functional improvements, such as with activities of daily living.
-High levels of independence with activities of daily living often correlates with higher quality rehabilitation services.
+This is the percent of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Rapid City, SD